What is Program Evaluation And Review Technique?

 Also read: Critical Path Analysis Solved Example

-Finally, it is very interesting to note that Project Management Body of Knowledge (PMBOK) Sixth Edition has removed all references to Program Evaluation and Review Technique (PERT).
+Finally, it is very interesting to note that Project Management Body of Knowledge (PMBOK) Sixth Edition has removed all references to PERT.
 The decision to remove PERT could be due the fact of its low usage and acceptance in the industry.
 Further, it can also be argued the PMBOK wants to stress upon more novel techniques like Agile.
 However, Program Evaluation and Review Technique will always remain an important tool to understand the intricacies of schedule development and analysis.